1992 United States presidential election in Arkansas: Predictions

+Results

 Clinton carried all but five counties (Benton, Crawford, Pope, Searcy, and Sebastian) in the state.
 As of the 2024 presidential election, this is the last election in which Baxter County, Carroll County, Newton County, Boone County, and Polk County have voted for a Democratic presidential candidate.
 This is also the most recent time that Arkansas has voted more Democratic than Maryland.

 Arkansas would be one of only three states, along with the District of Columbia, where Clinton's raw vote total exceeded that of Bush and Perot combined, the others being Maryland and New York.
 This is also the most recent election in which Arkansas trended more Democratic relative to the nation, or swung towards the Democratic party at all.
 Clinton's 505,823 votes are the most votes received by a Democratic presidential candidate in the state's history.

 Democratic U.S. Senator Dale Bumpers won reelection in a concurrent election.
 The Republicans gained one seat in Arkansas' U.S. House delegation, Arkansas House of Representatives, and Arkansas Senate.